-From a nutritional standpoint, Fromm dry cat food isn’t the best in the business.
+From a nutritional standpoint, however, Fromm dry cat food isn’t the best in the business.
 Like most dry foods, Fromm kibble is packed with plant ingredients and tends to be high in carbohydrate content.
 It also doesn’t contain the moisture your cat needs for optimal hydration.

-Their canned foods, however, are low in carbohydrates, meat-rich, and nutritionally comparable to products from brands like Nature’s Variety and Wellness.
+Fromm canned foods, however, are meat-rich, low in carbohydrates, and nutritionally comparable to products from premium brands like Nature’s Variety and Wellness.

 Another concern about Fromm is value.
 Fromm cat foods are some of the most expensive on the market, yet their dry foods contain pea protein, a cheap filler ingredient that creates the illusion of high protein content without honoring your cat’s biological need for protein from meat.